 When I have replaced the Zener diodes, I have had to change the calibration resistors to recalibrate the tachometers, so be sure to check your tachometer’s calibration after you have repaired it.
 I use a function generator set to 12V square wave mode.
 I set the function generator to 7000 RPM and use a pot across the meter terminals to move the needle to point at the 7000 mark.
 I then read the resistance of the pot and select a standard resistor that is closest to the pot setting and put that across the meter terminals just like the OEM calibration resistors were.

-One of the tachometers that looks like a Model 97, but was not marked had a much simpler input circuit with only a single stage low-pass filter:
+One of the tachometers that looks like a Model 97, but was not marked, had a much simpler input circuit with only a single stage low-pass input filter: